-Springbank Airport (YBW) is Alberta’s second-busiest airport in terms of aircraft movements, and the 6th-busiest aerodrome in Canada overall.
-There were 147,000 aircraft movements in 2014.
+YBW Springbank Airport is Alberta’s second-busiest airport in terms of aircraft movements, and the 6th-busiest aerodrome in Canada overall.
+There were 129,674 aircraft movements in 2022.

-Operating 24 hours a day, we are a busy and growing reliever airport for Calgary International Airport and we support light aircraft activity including flight training, recreational flying, corporate and air charter activity and compatible aircraft maintenance, manufacturing and support operations.
+Operating 24 hours a day, YBW is a busy and growing reliever airport for YYC Calgary International Airport that supports light aircraft activity including flight training, recreational flying, corporate and air charter activity and compatible aircraft maintenance, manufacturing and support operations.
 We have both a certified Instrument Landing system (ILS) and GPS approach, are an airport of entry for aircraft under 15 seats and a CANPASS designated site.

 Situated on more than 420 hectares (1040 acres) of land, YBW is located 26 kilometres west of Calgary’s city centre, in Rocky View County, on the north side of the Trans-Canada Highway (Highway 1).
 The Airport is the closest certified aerodrome to Banff National Park, one hour away to the west.

 Springbank Airport is managed and operated by The Calgary Airport Authority.